 After you know the PHP identifier for the post or page you need to apply CSS to, you can simply print the CSS on the head.
 You can use the same hook we’ve used before, i.e., wp_head().

-Just paste the following snippet on the functions.php file once again.
+Just paste the following snippet in the functions.php file once again.

 add_action('wp_head','my_head_css');